How to use federal databases to craft an amazing SBIR/STTR grant proposal.

 🔬Read: What are SBIR/STTR Grants?

 Online databases can vary in form and origination in many ways.
 These are a few of the types of databases available to small businesses:

 Each of these types of databases have multiple databases under its wing.
 This article will highlight some of the most useful federal databases to improve your funding opportunities.

 The SBIR/STTR grant programs are run by 11 different federal agencies, including the National Institute of Health (NIH), Department of Defense (DoD), National Science Foundation (NSF), etc. The purpose of these grants is to provide non-dilutive funding to small businesses to create innovative new products and technology.

 Here is a breakdown of the basic funding cycle for an SBIR/STTR grant:

 One of the main plus sides to receiving an SBIR/STTR grant (besides the funding) is the non-dilutive aspect.
 This means that the government does not take partial ownership of your company after you receive the grant.
 This is different from Venture Capital (VC) funding, which often requires relinquishing a percentage of your company’s ownership to the fund.

 NIH SBIR/STTR applications are scored from a scale of 10-90, 10 being the best.
 Companies try to aim for a 10, but scores above 10 are often funded as well.
-To learn more about how the NIH scores its grant applications, check out this article.

 The first page read by reviewers is often the Specific Aims page, which lays out the general objectives of the company.
 The Specific Aims page should have these components: